Reubin Askew: Capital punishment

-Based on issues related to the cases of two life-sentenced inmates, Wilbert Lee and Freddie Pitts, Askew ordered a new investigation.
-It found they had been wrongfully convicted of murder in 1963.
+Based on issues related to the cases of two life-sentenced inmates, Wilbert Lee and Freddie Pitts, Askew ordered a new investigation, which found they had been wrongfully convicted of murder in 1963.
 Askew participated in part of the inquiry and in 1975 pardoned both inmates, who had been removed from death row after the Supreme Court's decision halting capital punishment.

 Presidential politics

-Askew's national stature in the Democratic Party grew, and in 1972, he was the keynote speaker at the Democratic National Convention in Miami.
+Askew's national stature in the Democratic Party grew, and in 1972, he was the keynote speaker at the Democratic National Convention in Miami Beach.
 For the 1972 presidential election, he was offered the vice presidential slot on the Democratic ticket with presidential nominee George McGovern, but he turned it down.
 He later accepted an appointment under President Jimmy Carter as chairman of the Advisory Committee on Ambassadorial Appointments.

-Later career

 Trade representative

 Limited to two terms as governor by the Florida Constitution, Askew looked for his next opportunity.
 In 1979, he accepted President Jimmy Carter's invitation to serve as United States Trade Representative, continuing until Carter's term ended in January 1981.
 Askew was the first trade representative who held the title United States Trade Representative, not Special Trade Representative, as his predecessors were called.

-Presidential bid in 1984 and senatorial bid in 1988
+1981 presidential campaign

-Askew joined a Miami law firm and at the same time began to organize a presidential bid for the 1984 presidential election.
+Askew joined a Miami law firm and at the same time began to organize a bid for the 1984 Democratic presidential nomination.
 He announced his candidacy on February 23, 1983, after making visits to all 50 states.
 The first serious presidential candidate from Florida, Askew never gained traction within the national Democratic Party.
-Although progressive on civil rights, Askew was notably more conservative than most of the other candidates.
-He was anti-abortion, but failed to win Catholic voters in Iowa; against the nuclear freeze, against the right of gays to work as teachers; and for President Ronald Reagan's invasion of Grenada in October 1983.
+Although progressive on civil rights, he was generally more conservative than other candidates.
+Askew was against abortion, believing life began at conception, and favored a constitutional amendment to overturn Roe v.
+Wade.
+On other issues, he supported the ERA but was against gay rights, supported a nuclear freeze but opposed arms control, supported both gun control and the death penalty, and called for pulling American Marines out of Beirut but supported President Ronald Reagan's invasion of Grenada.
 Askew withdrew on March 1, 1984, after he finished last in the New Hampshire primary.

+1998 U.S. Senate campaign

-In 1987, he declared his candidacy for the U.S. Senate.
+In 1987, Askew declared his candidacy for the U.S. Senate.
 But in May 1988, he withdrew from the contest, citing the need for perpetual fundraising.
-By that time, Florida voters were increasingly voting for Republican candidates for national office.
-They had started switching parties beginning in the mid-1960s.
+At the time of his withdrawal, he had lead in the polls.
+He endorsed Congressman Buddy McKay afterwards.
+Three days after dropping out, he resigned from his law firm, reportedly due to discontent from partners who had raised large amounts of money for Askew.